CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 ## Where did the bylaws fail

-****WIPPPPP****

 I did a check to find out at which stage did the bylaws fail.
 Using the function `gis.text_to_centreline`, there are still 207 bylaws out of 5163 cleaned bylaws that need to be processed that fail to be converted into centrelines.
 If one would like to find the differences of the results found between using the old and new text_to_centreline process, go to this [issue #293](https://github.com/CityofToronto/bdit_data-sources/issues/293) but note that the number there might not reflect the latest results.
-Whereas more details about how the failed bylaws look like and why exactly did they fail, go to this [issue #298](https://github.com/CityofToronto/bdit_data-sources/issues/298).
-You can also go to [issue #271](https://github.com/CityofToronto/bdit_data-sources/issues/271) to look at some graphics on the failed/problematic bylaws.
+Whereas more details about how the failed bylaws look like and why exactly do they fail, go to this [issue #298](https://github.com/CityofToronto/bdit_data-sources/issues/298).
+In order to know exactly at which stage did they fail, I have to separate out the steps into different parts, namely finding int_id, finding routes, trimming centrelines and see where they fail.

 Using tables continued from [Usage-case type](#case-type),
-i) `jchew.bylaws_to_route` - Table with bylaws that have to go through the `gis._get_lines_btwn_interxn()` function.
+i) `jchew.bylaws_to_route` - Table with bylaws that have to be routed.

-ii) `jchew.bylaws_found_id` - Tables with found id using function `jchew.bylaws_get_id_to_route()` **Add this function into repo**
+ii) `jchew.bylaws_found_id` - Tables with found id using function [`gis.bylaws_get_id_to_route()`](https://github.com/CityofToronto/bdit_data-sources/blob/text_to_centreline/gis/text_to_centreline/sql/helper_functions/function-bylaws_get_id_to_route.sql)

+iii) `jchew.bylaws_found_routes` - Tables with found routes using function [`gis.bylaws_route_id()`](https://github.com/CityofToronto/bdit_data-sources/blob/text_to_centreline/gis/text_to_centreline/sql/helper_functions/function-bylaws_route_id.sql)

 ```sql
 CREATE TABLE jchew.bylaws_to_route AS